techidaily/site-win11-tips/source/_posts/easy-steps-to-run-windows-media-player.md

 To open Windows Media Player using the Run command, do the following:

-1. Press**Win + R** on your keyboard to[open the Run dialog box](https://www.makeuseof.com/windows-open-run-command-dialog-box/) .
-For more information, check out our[complete guide to Windows Keyboard Shortcuts](https://www.makeuseof.com/tag/windows-shortcuts-101-ultimate-keyboard-shortcut-guide/) .
+1. Press**Win + R** on your keyboard to [open the Run dialog box](https://www.makeuseof.com/windows-open-run-command-dialog-box/) .
+For more information, check out our [complete guide to Windows Keyboard Shortcuts](https://www.makeuseof.com/tag/windows-shortcuts-101-ultimate-keyboard-shortcut-guide/) .
 2. In the Run dialog box, type**wmplayer.exe** and click**OK** .

  That's it.
 This is how you can open Windows Media Player on your PC.